zararah/zararah.net/_posts/2015/2015-03-06-responsible-data-learnings.md

 <blockquote><em> “Open data and content can be freely used, modified, and shared by anyone for any purpose”</em></blockquote>

-The three terms I've defined here are becoming quite the buzzwords within the global development sector, and from what I heard last week, we seem to be using them in very different ways.
+The three terms defined here are becoming quite the buzzwords within the global development sector, and from what I heard last week, we seem to be using them in very different ways.
 On one hand, this variation could be something to be welcomed - thinking about, for example, what "open data" means to those living in low/no-tech environments.
 On the other hand, starting from very different understandings of these oft-referred to terms makes it difficult to progress in discussions and debates.
 It is crucial to begin at the same place, even if we then diverge to make them more specific to our particular contexts.

 ### Responsible data - noun, verb, or adjective?